SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 - Create Private subnet in aws console ?
 CIDR 10.0.2.0/24
 - Create Database subnet in aws console ?
 CIDR 10.0.3.0/24
 - Create Public, Private & Database route tables in aws console ?
-- And associate Public, Private & Database route tables with their respective subnets ?
+- Associate Public, Private & Database route tables with their respective subnets ?
 - Give internet access to the Public subnets.
 - Enable Auto-asign public IPv4 address only to the Public subnet.
-- Create Internet Gateway and attach to your created VPC in aws console ?
+- Create Internet Gateway & attach to your created VPC in aws console.
-- What is the difference between Public subnet and Private subnet ?
+- What is the difference between Public & Private subnets ?
 - CIDR (Classless Inter-Domain Routing) ?
 We can asign custom IP address range to the subnets.
 - Use always terraform best practices for naming convention like using "_" avoid double naming.
-- We used Open source modules sometimes, we have dedicated cloud team who develops module & we use them.
+- We used Open source modules sometimes, we have dedicated cloud team who develops module & use them.
 - How do you check internet is working or not ? ping google.com, Ipv4 is 32bit & Ipv6 is 64 bit.
 - Router (Internet Gateway) ---> It has PublicIP & PrivateIP.
 PublicIP is nothing but just type what is my ip in google, there you can see Ipv4 address that is your PublicIP, not ipv6.
 What is your PrivateIP